arthurweinmann/tinyveil/README.md

 # Import in my Makefile

-By importing tinyveil.js and committing it into your reposiroty, you create at the same time a correspondance between each version of tinyveil and of your project.
-This way, you can always revert back easily.
+By importing tinyveil.js and committing it into your repository, you create at the same time an association between each version of tinyveil and of your project.
+This way, you can always revert back reliably.

 ```Makefile
 .PHONY: fetch-tinyveil